-On 11 July 2023, the Company announced the formal creation of an advisory board that includes Dr. Johnson Wong, the Company's head of technology, Budi Tjahjono a solar industry expert and Wang Wei a specialist within the chemical and energy industry.
-The Company also announced that Brett Freeman will be joining BTi as its Managing Director on 14 August 2023.
-Finally, the Company announced the granting of an aggregate of 17,800,000 stock options to certain directors, officers, consultants and employees.
+On 10 July 2023, the Company announced the formal creation of an advisory board that includes Dr. Johnson Wong, the Company's head of technology, Budi Tjahjono a solar industry expert and Wang Wei a specialist within the chemical and energy industry.
+The Company also announced the appointment of Brett Freeman as the Managing Director of BTi, based in Sydney, effective 14 August 2023.
+Finally, the Company announced the granting of an aggregate of 17,800,000 stock options to certain directors, officers, consultants, and employees.
 The stock options are exercisable at \$0.05 per share, for a period of 5 years and vest over 3 years.